 Requirements for UNICEF Internship Programme 2023

-The ideal candidate’s profile could be considered a good fit if it meets the following requirements:
+For the UNICEF Internship Programme 2023 for Students and Recent Graduates, the ideal candidate’s profile could be considered a good fit if it meets the following requirements:

 - Be at least 18 years of age.
 Candidates who are below this age are not fit to apply

 - Should be currently enrolled in an undergraduate, graduate or PhD programme, or have graduated within the past two years.

 - Applicants should be Proficient in at least one of UNICEF’s working languages (English, French, or Spanish).
 The Applicant is expected to be Fluent in the working language of the office him/her is applying to.

 - Candidates should not have immediate relatives such as mother, father, sister, brother, working with UNICEF, or any other relatives in your reporting line of authority.

 - Must Have strong academic performance and motivation to be eligible

 - The professional experience of candidates relevant to the function Being applied is an added Advantage.